RBL Bank Q3 net profit surges to ₹147 crore

 Provisions fell by two per cent to ₹609.76 crore in the third quarter this fiscal from ₹622.84 crore a year ago.

-Gross non-performing assets eased to ₹1,050.21 crore or 1.84 per cent as on December 31, 2020 as against 3.33 per cent a year ago.
+Gross non-performing assets (NPA) eased to ₹1,050.21 crore or 1.84 per cent as on December 31, 2020, against 3.33 per cent a year ago.
 Net NPAs stood at 0.71 per cent of net advances at the end of the third quarter this fiscal from 2.07 per cent a year ago.

 Social media influencers are flipping the rules by first getting followers and then launching products and ...